MazinLab/FROST/README.md

 ## Serial Port Configuration

-All device ports have hardcoded defaults that match the lab setup.
+All device ports have hardcoded defaults that match the MEC Prime set-up.
 They can be overridden per-command with `--port` and `--baud` flags.

 | Device | Default Port | Default Baud |
 |--------|-------------|--------------|